President, the Cosmos Club – Washington, D.C. (1988,

 Arthur C. Clarke Foundation

-Director and currently Board Chairman of an organization devoted to advancing the scientific, literary and ethical legacies of Sir Arthur C. Clarke, the scientist and author who first
+– (1983-2016) pro bono Counsel, later Executive Director and Board Chairman of an organization devoted to advancing the scientific, literary and ethical legacies of Sir Arthur C. Clarke, the scientist and author who first

 conceived (1945) of geosynchronous satellite communications; presentation